Skip navigation

 The word “entrepreneurship” has evolved over recent years and the term now covers a diverse range of social and economic actors, processes and situations.
 Entrepreneurship as an academic domain has exploded in diverse ways.
 This module aims to introduce you to some of the key themes of contemporary entrepreneurship research.
 The content will be flexible in order to showcase the current, leading-edge research interests of faculty and will have three broad themes:

 Entrepreneurial performance and growth: Consideration of the links between economic and entrepreneurial performance, and lessons for growth, prosperity, economic policy and job creation.
-Possible topics will include creative/rural industries entrepreneurship, small business creation and development,innovation, incubation and networks, supporting small business, and SME finance and venture capital.
+Possible topics will include creative/rural industries entrepreneurship, small business creation and development, innovation, incubation and networks, supporting small business, and SME finance and venture capital.

 Entrepreneurial actors: Consideration of the person of the entrepreneur and entrepreneurial behaviours as well as socioeconomic dimensions such as labour markets, demography and entrepreneurial heterogeneity.
 Possible topics will include gender, entrepreneurship, social, community and ethnic entrepreneurship, management and leadership skills development and growth issues.

-Entrepreneurial frameworks: Consideration of entrepreneurship theoretical frameworks and the ethics of entreprenership, as well as the impact of culture (organisational, regional, national and international) including entrepreneurship education and training.
+Entrepreneurial frameworks: Consideration of entrepreneurship theoretical frameworks and the ethics of entrepreneurship, as well as the impact of culture (organisational, regional, national and international) including entrepreneurship education and training.
 Possible topics will include entrepreneurial learning and entrepreneurship education, sustainability and environmental issues, and entrepreneurial philanthropy.

-On completion of the module you will be able to demonstrate critical thinking skills and oral & written communication skills.
+On completion of the module, you will be able to demonstrate critical thinking skills and oral & written communication skills.

 SM9691 -